CongVuDuc/workproject/README.md

 Installing the files for the Lilee.co web application
 1. Download from Github: github.com/CongVuDuc/workproject
 2. Place the files in the /www folder (WAMP) or /htdocs folder (MAMP)
-3. Open the first page
+3. Set up the following dependencies as required

 Dependencies:
 - Node.js